89luca89/pakkero/README.md

-This is done in a pretty naive way, simply put, in the launcher each function/variable which name has to be obfuscated, needs to start with the suffix **ob**, it will be then put into a secret map, and replaced each occurrence in the file with a random string of lenght 128, composed only of runes that have siilar shape, namely:
+This is done in a pretty naive way, simply put, in the launcher each function/variable which name has to be obfuscated, needs to start with the suffix **ob**, it will be then put into a secret map, and each occurrence will be replaced in the file with a random string of lenght 128, composed only of runes that have siilar shape, namely:

 ```